 The Divisions originated through the negotiation of the Physician Master Agreement (PMA) between the Ministry of Health (MOH), Doctors of BC (DoBC) and health authorities.
-The PMA gave the General Practice Services Committee (GPSC) the authority to establish the Divisions of Family Practice (DoFP) initiative.
+The PMA gave the Family Practice Services Committee (FPSC) the authority to establish the Divisions of Family Practice (DoFP) initiative.

 Divisions are community-based groups of family physicians working together to achieve common health care goals.
 As a community-based non-profit group, Divisions bring primary care providers together and provide the infrastructure to support them in addressing common needs and health care priorities in their regions.
 They work collaboratively with community and health care partners to enhance local patient care and improve professional satisfaction for physicians.